-- (a) Determining that each competitor is a current member in good standing of IAC, or if not an IAC member, holds a valid FAI Sporting License. - (b) Ensuring each competitor completes all current IAC standard entry forms before accepting them as official entrants. - (c) Obtaining the signature of all competitors on the waiver. - (d) Accepting published entry fees. - (e) Obtaining the required number of each competitor's Free Program Forms A, B, and C, and verifying that all forms have been signed and dated in accordance with 6.14. - (f) Drawing for order of flight. - (g) Issuing as many copies of the order of flight to contest officials as are required. - (h) Providing the Judging Line and Chief Judges with appropriate paperwork. - (i) Posting one copy of each Free Program (Forms A, B, and C) in an area accessible by all competitors.
+- (a) Determining that each competitor is a current member in good standing of IAC, or if not an IAC member, holds a valid FAI Sporting License. - (b) Ensuring each competitor completes all current IAC standard entry forms before accepting them as official entrants. - (c) Obtaining the signature of all competitors on the waiver. - (d) Accepting published entry fees. - (e) Obtaining the required number of each competitor's Free Program Forms A, B, and C, and verifying that all forms have been signed and dated in accordance with 6.14. - (f) Drawing for order of flight. - (g) Issuing as many copies of the order of flight to contest officials as are required. - (h) Providing the Judging Line and Chief Judges with appropriate paperwork. - (i) Making available one copy of each Free Program (Forms A, B, and C) in an area accessible by all competitors.
 The Free Programs shall be made available in sufficient time to allow for review prior to the start of the first Free Program flight.
-Competitors shall be responsible for providing the extra copies necessary. - (j) Accepting membership fees for IAC. - (k) Such other duties as requested by Contest Director or the Chief Judge.
+Competitors shall be responsible for providing the extra copies necessary.